 If it’s an Italian meal, it is almost certain that it will include pasta – and the right wines for pairing of pasta is as important.

 Italy can find itself on almost any modern list when it comes to the world’s top wines.
-Most wine enthusiasts are familiar with the wines of Northern Italy, which are all-pervading on menus at Italian restaurants right across the globe and tend to take up quite a bit of shelf space at the best wine shops.
+Most wine enthusiasts are familiar with the wines of Northern Italy, which are all-pervading on menus at Italian restaurants.
+This is right across the globe and tend to take up quite a bit of shelf space at the best wine shops.

 The wine from Abruzzo is probably one of Italy’s best kept little secrets.
 The rugged terrain and coastal undulating hills produce some of the best wines that have been perfected over centuries.
 Pasta and wine – the perfect marriage that Italians enjoy at practically every meal.